Raizlabs/ios-template/README.md

 ### APIClient

+### Code Coverage

+`xcov` build artifacts are stored on CircleCI with every build and can be accessed within the Artifacts tab of each build.

+####  Coveralls

+You can also use Coveralls by setting up the `repo_token` from https://coveralls.io/github/Raizlabs/ios-template-output.
+Add it to the CircleCI environment as `COVERALLS_REPO_TOKEN`.

 ### Danger

 To [set up Danger](http://danger.systems/guides/getting_started.html) on CircleCI you'll need to add a `DANGER_GITHUB_API_TOKEN` to the test environment.
-There are two bots already available: for open source projects use the open source "OSS" bot, and for closed source projects use the "Private" bot.
+There are two bots already available for Raizlabs: for open source projects use our "OSS" bot, and for closed source projects use the "Private" bot.

 ## Cookie Cutter
 Cookie Cutter is a python project for templating files and directories.
 Cookie cutter will ask a series of questions as defined in `cookiecutter.json` and then run the expansion on the contained files and directory names, and file contents.
 Anything with `{{ cookiecutter.variable }}` is expanded when the template is expanded.
 This is a powerful primitive but has some complications with Xcode